5 Steps to Forgiveness (Part 1)

 Napier has said that she has grown to love Smallridge and his family and now considers him to be like a son to her.
 What would you do if you faced this life altering tragedy?
 Could you forgive this person?
 Would you forgive this person?
 And how do you cultivate forgiveness?

 Terri Roberts was sitting on the patio when she heard sirens and helicopters in the distance.
-As she normally did when she heard the sirens, Terri prayed for the responders and finished her lunch and returned to work.
+As she normally did when she heard sirens, Terri prayed for the responders and finished her lunch and returned to work.
 Moments later she received a phone call from her husband.
 Come to Charlie’s house now.

 Driving to her 32 year old son’s house she heard the report of 10 girls shot in the nearby Amish school.
 When Terri arrived at the house, she saw her husband speaking to a state trooper.
 Her first question…is Charlie alive?
-NO.
+No.

 What goes through the mind of a mother who finds their child responsible for such a tragedy?
 How would you react?